-New ‘Beauty And The Beast’ Poster Revealed–Also, Why Emma Watson Turned Down Cinderella
+New ‘Beauty And The Beast’ Poster Revealed — Also, Why Emma Watson Turned Down Cinderella

 “There’s this kind of outsider quality that Belle had, and the fact she had this really empowering defiance of what was expected of her.
 In a strange way, she challenges the status quo of the place she lives in, and I found that really inspiring.
 She manages to keep her integrity and have a completely independent point of view.
 She’s not easily swayed by other people’s perspective – not swayed by fearmongering or scapegoating.”

-Watson explained in another interview via Flicks And The City that she has loved the story and the Disney film since she was about 4-years-old.
-The movie came out the year that she was born, and so Watson found herself immersed in it from a young age.
-The feisty and independent, but caring, nature of Belle is what specifically engendered her admiration, Emma says.
+Watson explained in another interview via Flicks and the City that she has loved the story and the Disney film since she was about 4-years-old.
+The movie came out the year that she was born, so Watson found herself immersed in it from a young age.
+The feisty and independent but caring nature of Belle is what specifically engendered her admiration, Emma says.

 The actress has also been an active and positive force in the development of the character in this year’s movie, according to Spy.